 \textbf{M/G/1 queue model.} The M/G/1 queue model \cite{shestopaloff2014bayesian} describes a single server's processing of a queue of continuously arriving jobs.
-Define $I$ as the total number of jobs that needs to be processed, and denote by $s_i$ the processing time required for job $i$.
+Define $I$ as the total number of jobs that need to be processed, and denote by $s_i$ the processing time required for job $i$.
 Let $v_i$ be the job's arrival time in the queue, and $d_i$ be the job's departure time from the queue.
 They satisfy the following conditions

-In our experiments, we set $I = 50$ jobs and the summary statistics $S(x)$ has been selected as the logarithm of 0th, 25th, 50th, 75th and 100th percentiles of the set of inter-departure times.
-The prior distribution of the parameters is
+In our experiments, we set $I = 50$ jobs and the summary statistics $S(x)$ have been selected as the logarithm of 0th, 25th, 50th, 75th, and 100th percentiles of the set of inter-departure times.
+The prior distribution of the parameters is given by